brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 of conventional digital audio level units of dBFS (full-scale) that would be familiar to a modern-day VOIP engineer.

 Admittedly, this is confusing discussion.
 Sometimes you hear comments like _"Why dbFS?
 I thought that's only for digital waveform?"_ or _"My common understanding was the reference for flat audio is 1v P-P with a 1 kHz tone"_ or _"5 kHz deviation at FM flat audio is the best practice"_.
 But hopefully it's clear that a VOIP audio stream is just digital numbers.
 There are no voltages in a VOIP data stream.
 There is no FM deviation in a VOIP data stream.
+There are no milliwatts in a VOIP data stream.
 The only thing that can be expressed in a VOIP audio sample is a value relative to the dynamic range of the CODEC being used.

 ## app_rpt Tune Display